E33aS42/computer_vision_classifier-leaves/README.md

 # Part 1 : Data analysis

-The dataset consists of 8 classes of apple and grape leaves, 1 healthy class and 3 diseases classes for each fruit tree.
+The dataset consists of 8 classes of apple and grape tree leaves, 1 healthy class and 3 diseases classes for each fruit tree.
 Looking at the data shows that it is clearly unbalanced.